turingschool/curriculum/source/environment/git_strategy.markdown

 ### Why Git Is Great

 If you aren't used to version control then the whole concept of merging can feel like magic.
-If you are used to tools like Subversion (a.k.a svn), then you have developed a (necessary) fear of the conflicts that can come up.
-It might take a few tries to get used to the idea, but branching and merging with git is amazing!
+If you are used to tools like Subversion (SVN), then you have developed a (necessary) fear of the conflicts that can come up.
+It might take a few tries to get used to the idea, but branching and merging with Git is amazing!
 Here's the basic idea:

 1. Start with an existing repository
 2. Create and checkout a branch
 3. Commit your work to that branch
 4. When the branch is ready, merge it back into the known version you started with.

-That's the simplest case, and it works.
-Every time.
-No issues.
+That's the simplest case, and it works every time.

 #### Multiple Branches